tools-aoeur/redmine_editauthor/README.md

-# Redmine Edit Issue Author
+# Redmine Edit Author

-Redmine plugin that allows to change issue author.
+Redmine plugin that allows to change the issue author on edit or creation.

 ## Installation